mskDev0092/Basic-Linux-Admin-Commands/README.md

 >Then Reboot your system:

->Installing Packages from source in ArchLinux:
+# Installing Packages from source in ArchLinux

 > To install a third-party software package in
 Arch Linux access the AUR package repository